 I clearly remember my introduction to the state nursing home survey (inspection) back when I was a brand new nursing assistant:

-- Panicked whispers of “surveyors just walked in” that spread through the building like wildfire.
+- Panicked whispers of “surveyors just walked in” spreading through the building like wildfire.

 - Poker-faced surveyors lurking in the hallways and writing mysterious notes on their clipboards.

-- Deer-in-the-headlights expressions on the faces of staff corned by surveyors and peppered with questions.
+- Deer-in-the-headlights expressions on the faces of staff who were corned by surveyors and peppered with questions.

 - Nursing assistants scattering into residents’ rooms, hoping they wouldn’t be one of the unfortunate souls selected to be watched while giving a resident a bath.